django/asgiref/README.rst

 This means you now have two basic states:

-* If the outermost layer of your program is synchronous, then all async code run through ``AsyncToSync`` will run in a per-call event loop in arbitary sub-threads, while all ``thread_sensitive`` code will run in the main thread.
+* If the outermost layer of your program is synchronous, then all async code run through ``AsyncToSync`` will run in a per-call event loop in arbitrary sub-threads, while all ``thread_sensitive`` code will run in the main thread.

 * If the outermost layer of your program is asynchronous, then all async code